-Cash is transferred among YS Biopharma, its offshore subsidiaries and its PRC subsidiaries, in the following manner: (i) funds are transferred to its PRC subsidiaries from YS Biopharma as needed through YS Biopharma's subsidiaries outside China in the form of capital contributions or shareholder loans, as the case may be; and (ii) dividends or other distributions may be paid by its PRC subsidiaries to the Company through its subsidiaries outside China.
+Cash is transferred among YS Biopharma, its offshore subsidiaries and its PRC subsidiaries, in the following manner: (i) funds are transferred to its PRC subsidiaries from YS Biopharma as needed through YS Biopharma's subsidiaries outside China as capital contributions or shareholder loans, as the case may be; and (ii) dividends or other distributions may be paid by its PRC subsidiaries to the Company through its subsidiaries outside China.
 Its subsidiaries in the PRC generate and retain cash generated from operating activities and re-invest it in its business.
-None of its subsidiaries outside China has made distribution to certain shareholders.
+None of its subsidiaries outside China made distributions to shareholders.
 In the future, YS Biopharma's ability to pay dividends, if any, to its shareholders and warrant holders and to service any debt it may incur will depend upon dividends paid by its subsidiaries.
-In the two fiscal years ended March 31, 2022 and six months ended September 30, 2022, YS Group did not transfer any cash proceeds to any of YS Group's PRC subsidiaries except for the cash transfers within YS Group in connection with the paid-in capital in YS Group's PRC subsidiaries. \$59,900,000 of the registered capital was paid up by HK Yisheng to Liaoning Yisheng during the fiscal year ended March 31, 2022.
-No registered capital was paid up by HK Yisheng to Liaoning Yisheng during the six months ended September 30, 2022.
+In the three fiscal years ended March 31, 2021, 2022 and 2023 and six months ended September 30, 2023, YS Group did not transfer any cash proceeds to any of YS Group's PRC subsidiaries except for the cash transfers within YS Group in connection with the paid-in capital in YS Group's PRC subsidiaries. \$59,900,000 of the registered capital was paid up by HK Yisheng to Liaoning Yisheng during the fiscal year ended March 31, 2021. \$45,099,071.49 of the registered capital was paid up by HK Yisheng to Liaoning Yisheng during the year ended March 31, 2022.
+No registered capital was paid up by HK Yisheng to Liaoning Yisheng during the year ended March 31, 2023. \$1,008,767.58 of the registered capital was paid up by HK Yisheng to Beijing Yisheng during the six months ended September 30, 2023.